crystal-cheung/CasualDro/README.md

-# ZIN: When and How to Learn Invariance Without Environment Partition?
+# CasualDro
 The repo for ZIN: When and How to Learn Invariance Without Environment Partition?

-This project is implemented based on [IRM](https://github.com/facebookresearch/InvariantRiskMinimization), [eiil](https://github.com/ecreager/eiil) and [In-N-Out](https://github.com/p-lambda/in-n-out).
+This project is implemented based on [ZIN]

 # Requirements